NateAtNTS/python-examples/README.md

 ## Other Files

-* `names.csv` I pull a list of names to use in the data module from this csv file
+* `names.csv` I put a list of names to use in the data module from this csv file

 ## Tutorial List